maxwell-hauser/ds-examples/README.md

 ## License
 This project is licensed under the MIT License.
 See `LICENSE`.

-## Notes
+## Project Structure Notes
-- This repo is intentionally scoped to the `ds_examples` folder; the root workspace is not pushed to GitHub.
+- This repository contains only the data structures examples project; the parent workspace is not included.
-- After pushing to GitHub, the local folder name will be renamed to `ds_examples_gh` per project requirements.
-The GitHub repo will not include `_gh`.
+- The local folder is named `py_ds_examples_gh` to distinguish it from the workspace root, while the GitHub repository is named `ds-examples`.